pranavdange2/Online-Payment-Fraud-Detection-using-Machine-Learning/README.md

 - For production deployment, use a proper WSGI server (e.g., Gunicorn)
 - Implement proper input validation and rate limiting for production use

+## Dataset

+The dataset used for training the model can be accessed here: [Online Payment Fraud Dataset](https://drive.google.com/file/d/133E0TDrfIjnhwRoGTw9OEozwBXUL38D8/view)

 ## License

 [MIT License](LICENSE)